-- The system has an asymmetric fault both I2 and I1 are non-zero - There is a 1 or 2 phase CT fault both I2 and I1 are non-zero
+- The system has an asymmetric fault both I2 and I1 are non-zero. - There is a 1 or 2 phase CT fault both I2 and I1 are non-zero.

-The I2 to I1 ratio is calculated at both ends of the protected line.
-Both relays calculate their own ratio and the other end's ratio using their own measurements and measurements received via ANSI85.
+The I2 to I1 ratio is calculated at both sides of the protected motor.
 With this information, we can assume that:

-- If the ratio is non-zero at both ends, there is a real fault in the network and the CTS should not operate. - If the ratio is non-zero only at one end, there is a change of CT failure and the CTS should operate.
+- If the ratio is non-zero at both sides, there is a real fault in the network and the CTS should not operate. - If the ratio is non-zero only at one side, there is a change of CT failure and the CTS should operate.